juandpinto/thesis-manuscript/source/13_results.md

 Though a few publications have used data from CoSIH, these have been primarily methodological studies for the design of the project itself [@AmirCharacteristicsIntonationUnit2004; @IzreelIntonationUnitsStructure2005; @MettouchiOnlyProsodyPerception2007].
 At least one dissertation, by Nurit Dekel, uses data exclusively from CoSIH.
 Her entire corpus consists of 44,000 tokens [@Dekelmattertimetense2010, p.7].

 Other corpora of spoken Hebrew include the Haifa Corpus of Spoken Hebrew [@YaelHaifaCorpusSpoken2014] and the Hebrew CHILDES corpus [@AlbertHebrewCHILDEScorpus2013; @GretzParsingHebrewCHILDES2015].
 The first consists of 17.5 hours of audio recordings, along with a limited selection of transcribed text.
 The latter is a collection of recordings of interactions between adults and children, comprising a total of 417,938 transcribed tokens.
 The CHILDES corpus is unique in that the transcriptions are provided using a Latin-based phonemic transliteration.
-This was done in order to avoid many of the textual ambiguities of using the Hebrew script, which are addressed below under [*functional challenges*](#functional-challenges).
+This was done in order to avoid many of the textual ambiguities of using the Hebrew script, some of which are addressed below under [*functional challenges*](#functional-challenges).

-Though ideal in some ways, these corpora remain far too small to be effectively used for the creation of frequency lists.
-Even combined into a single corpus (which would introduce a series of new issues to solve), the total size would not be bigger than two million tokens.
+Though ideal in some ways, these corpora remain far too small to be effectively used for the creation of frequency dictionaries.
+Even combined into a single corpus (which could introduce a series of new problems to solve), the total size would not be bigger than two million tokens.
 As discussed earlier in this thesis, Sorell [-@Sorellstudyissuestechniques2013] provides evidence to suggest that a corpus of 20–50 million tokens is the minimum for a stable word list.

 Are movie and television subtitles a suitable substitute for spontaneous, spoken language?
-Early studies suggest it is at least adequate, but much more research is needed to answer this question definitively.
+Early studies suggest that they are, but much more research is needed to answer this question definitively.
 For now, it remains as a practical and appealing option.

 #### Using original-language movies exclusively